gem/oq-engine/doc/adv-manual/general.rst

 In reality the ``Starmap`` has a few other differences:

-1. it does not use the multiprocessing mechanism to returns back the results, it uses zmq instead;
+1. it does not use the multiprocessing mechanism to return back the results;
+   it uses zmq instead
 2. thanks to that, it can be extended to generator functions and can yield partial results, thus overcoming the limitations of multiprocessing
 3. the ``Starmap`` has a ``.submit`` method and it is actually more similar to